 Declarations of Interest.
 Cllr Lingard confirmed that her family would not be tendering for this contract.

 Timing of Contract.
 Given that we were part-way through the season, Cllr Kidd questioned whether it was worthwhile rushing through the tendering process and contracting for what would only be a small number of months – as it would take under end July to finalise the tender documents, August for inviting tenders, September to review and appoint the preferred supplier.
-He proposed that ad-hoc arrangements continue for the remainder of this FY and the contract be let wef from April 2023 for 3 years.
+He proposed that ad-hoc arrangements continue for the remainder of this FY and the contract be let wef?? from April 2023 for 3 years.
 All agreed this was a pragmatic approach.

 Collaboration with other organisations.
 Cllr Murray suggested that MwRPC engage with Mt Edgcumbe Country Park and see how we could work together on some areas.
 Cllr Green asked for caution when using flails as this often damaged the structural integrity of the some of the hedges.